About Research Computing

 Units

 Research Computing is a unit of the Office of the Vice President for Research (OVPR) at the University of Minnesota that brings together the diverse portfolio of research computing and data resources available at the University.
-Research Computing houses three collaborative units that provide research computing expertise, resources, training, and services across the University and beyond.
-The units contained under the Research Computing umbrella are the Minnesota Supercomputing Institute, the University of Minnesota Informatics Institute, and U-Spatial.
+Research Computing houses two collaborative units that provide research computing expertise, resources, training, and services across the University and beyond.
+The units contained under the Research Computing umbrella are the Minnesota Supercomputing Institute and U-Spatial.

 Minnesota Supercomputing Institute